andikleen/simple-pt/README.md

 	insmod simple_pt.ko tasklist_lock_ptr=0x$(grep tasklist_lock /boot/System.map-$(uname -r) | awk ' {print $1}')
 * Various older Linux kernels have problems with ftrace in kernel modules. simple-pt relies on ftrace output for its sideband. "tester" has a special test.
 If there are problems likely the workarounds in "compat.h" (e.g. the ifdefs) need to be adjusted.
-Upgrading to a newer kernel fixes the problem too.
+Upgrading to a newer kernel should fix the problem too.
+* The time in different ptout files collected on the same system without reboot is synchronized.
+However the synchronization is not fine grained enough to directly determine causality of nearby memory accesses.

 # Current limitations: